gwax/www-gwax/posts/2006/05/dvorakification.rst

 commonly used keys.
 Aside from my eccentricity goals, I'm inclined to believe that there might just be something to this crazy layout.
-That said, I do have one big complaint already, I can't use a mouse with my right hamd and press Ctrl-X/C/V with my left hand on its home row.
+That said, I do have one big complaint already, I can't use a mouse with my right hand and press Ctrl-X/C/V with my left hand on its home row.